kelscahill/cahillscreative/docroot/wp-content/plugins/speed-booster-pack/readme.txt

 2. The Google Page Speed results on our [testing site](http://tiguandesign.com/testing-speed-booster/) (v2.5)

 == Changelog ==

+= 3.5 =
+* Fix compatibility with the CrazyLazy plugin.

 = 3.4 =
 * Added an option to increase your page load speed by minifying JavaScript and HTML.
 Removed option to remove RSD Link, since its impact on improving speed was insignificant.